 Find a crèche

 Waiting lists can be several months long, and single parents take priority over others.
 Like many surrounding countries, there are waitlists to enrol children in crèches due to high demand and low supply.
-State’s Internet Portal (www.guichet.lu) is where the Ministry of Family and Integration provide a list, sorted by district, of all registered childcare centres in the Grand Duchy.
+State’s Internet Portal (www.guichet.lu) is where the Ministry of Family and Integration provide a list, sorted by district, of all registered childcare centers in the Grand Duchy.
 Ville de Luxembourg has a list of registered crèches within the City of Luxembourg specifically.
 Lastly, a great list of Luxembourg’s International Crèches compiled by Farrah Gillani can be found at CitySavvyLuxembourg.com

 Childcare benefits in Luxembourg, fees and the Cheque-Service Accueil